 - 1 recycling factory, where the part of the used bottles will be recycled into the HDPE pellets.

-- 1 Landfill, where remains bottles are converted to the waste.
+- 1 Landfill, where the remaining bottles are converted to the waste.

 Customers in anyLogistix are simple objects that create demand based on the defined logic, and receive the demanded products.
 But in reverse logistics we need to collect products from customers, so we need customers to have the availability to store and send products.